 Friday 16th November – Natural History Museum, London

-The Dormouse Mitigation Conference is a must for anyone involved in dormouse ecology and conservation.
-You will get updates on best practice for dormouse conservation, hear about current research being undertaken and meet with dormouse ecologists from across the country – all in the magnificent setting of the Natural History Museum!
+The Dormouse Mitigation Conference is a must for anyone involved in dormouse surveying, licencing and mitigation.
+You will get updates on survey technique, how to plan mitigation strategies and updates to licencing legislation.
+Meet with dormouse ecologists from across the country – all in the magnificent setting of the Natural History Museum!

 We will be announcing a full programme later in the year.
 Speakers so far confirmed include:

-- Sarah Jennings – Planner for Devon County Council – What can we learn from dormouse mitigation in Devon
+- Sarah Jennings, County Ecologist for Devon County Council – What can we learn from dormouse mitigation in Devon

 Catering will be provided by Benugo and includes morning and afternoon refreshments and lunch.